Looking for more information?

-- Usually this is due to a “brown out” of power and is fixed with a simple computer reset.
-Connor explains how to hit reset here: https://youtu.be/vK7birHrdPU
+- There is a firmware update that fixes this, but if you don't want to upgrade and it is usually this is due to a “brown out” of power and is fixed with a simple computer reboot.
+Connor explains how to hit reboot here: https://youtu.be/vK7birHrdPU

-My wall mount is not holding the BusyBox, it just keeps falling out.
+My wall mount is not holding the BusyBox, the BusyBox just keeps falling out.

 - The arrows on the wall mount and the BusyBox should both be pointing UP ⬆️ for the wall mount to work.

 My 3M Command Strips won’t connect to the wall.

 - We use genuine 3M Command Strips because they are the strongest, highest quality mounts we know of, and because they will not damage your wall/paint when removed properly.
 If your wall is not clean, or not fairly smooth, they don’t stick as well.
 Please be sure to use the mount on a clean, fairly smooth surface and you’ll have years of secure and safe use.